kissanima/LWJGL3-Simple-3D-Object-Renderer/README.md

 ## Open the Project in Visual Studio Code
 Open Visual Studio Code.
 Click on File -> Open Folder... and select the simple-3d-object-renderer folder.

+## Import Libraries
+Ensure that all the required libraries from the lib folder are added to the project

 ## Running the Application
 In Visual Studio Code, press F5